brugal/wolfcamql/README-wolfcam.txt

 * cg_cameraSmoothFactor (value between 1.0 and 2.0) used by /ecam smooth <type>
 * /ecam reset
   resets all adjusted velocities
+* /ecam smooth time
+   change camera times so that the points have the same average velocity
 * /ecam scale <speed up/down scale value>
     speed up or down the selected camera points by adjusting camera time (2.0: twice as fast, 0.5: half speed)